-As disclosed in the financial statements, the Consolidated Entity incurred a loss of \$1,826,738 and had net cash outflows from operating activities of \$448,806 for the year ended 30 June 2019.
+As disclosed in the financial statements, the Consolidated Entity incurred a loss of \$1,373,642, had net cash outflows from operating activities of \$337,673 for the year ended 30 June 2020, and as at that date current liabilities exceeds current assets by \$931,557.
+This deficiency was reduced with the receipt of \$500,000 in loan funds after year end.

-On 10 March 2015, the Company entered into a secured loan facility with a private investor (the Lender) to fund the Company's ongoing exploration and administration costs.
+On 10 March 2015, the Company entered into a secured loan facility with Aquis Finance Pty Ltd (the Lender) to fund the Company's ongoing exploration and administration costs.
 Under the terms of the loan the facility was due for repayment on 10 March 2018.
-On 29 June 2018, the Company announced that following negotiations with Aquis Finance Pty Ltd, the Company had secured a further extension to its loan facility.
+On 29 June 2018, the Company announced that following negotiations with the Lender, the Company had secured a further extension to its loan facility.
 The extension was on substantially the same terms and conditions as the original loan with interest and fees being capitalised into the loan and a new maturity date of 20 May 2019.
-On 31 May 2019, the Company announced that following negotiations with Aquis Finance Pty Ltd, the Company had secured a further extension to its loan facility until 20 November 2019.
+On 31 May

+2019, the Company announced that following negotiations with the Lender, the Company had secured a further extension to its loan facility until 20 November 2019.
 Aquis Finance specifically requested that one of the conditions of the extension be that they be able to convert their debt position into equity in the Company during the extension period.
-The extension amends the loan to interest free for the extension period and is subject to conditions and fees.
-The Company is continuing to negotiate with the Lender on the conversion of its debt position and this remains the primary method for repayment.
-In this regard the Company has received a letter of financial support from the Lender and is making arrangements to facilitate this conversion.
+The extension amended the loan to interest free for the extension period and is subject to conditions and fees.
+On 31 January 2020, the Company announced that the parties had agreed to extend the current loan facility to 30 June 2022.
+The loan extension is subject to 5% p.a. interest (capitalised) and an immediate increase in the facility limit.
+Aquis Finance Pty Ltd also asked that they be able to convert the whole or part of the loan balance to shares in the Company during the loan term at an issue price of 2c per share (subject to shareholder approval if required), along with the possible appointment of two directors to the Board to represent their interests.
+On 1 September 2020, the Company announced that, contingent upon the satisfactory completion of the acquisition of Piccadilly Gold Mine Holdings Limited, the Lender would increase the current loan with immediate effect thereby increasing the facility limit to \$6.1 million.
+On 7 September 2020, the Lender provided loan funds of \$500,000 to the Company.

-The Directors also expect that additional funds will be required for the Company to operate and conduct exploration activities over the next 12 months.
-The Company has also raised additional funds since year-end of \$145,040 through share placements, entered into a further short-term loan of \$157,500 to fund working capital and is finalising plans for additional capital raisings in the coming year.
-In addition, the Company has also been able to obtain short term loans from professional investors as an interim measure while capital raisings are being finalised, Based on their previous experience and success in raising capital and loan funds, the Directors are confident, these additional funds can be obtained.
+The Directors expect that additional funds will be required for the Company to operate and conduct exploration activities over the next 12 months.
+The Company has previously raised funds through share placements, short term loans and capital raisings from existing shareholders In addition, the Company has also been able to obtain short term loans from professional investors as an interim measure while capital raisings are being finalised, Based on their previous experience and success in raising capital and loan funds, the Directors are confident, these additional funds can be obtained.

-Accordingly, the Directors believe that the going concern basis is the appropriate basis for the preparation of the financial report.
+Whilst the events and conditions noted above indicate the existence of a material uncertainty related to going concern, the Directors are satisfied that they will be able to secure the additional funds required, and that the going concern basis of preparation for the financial report is appropriate.
 If for any reason the Consolidated Entity is unable to continue as a going concern, it would impact on the Consolidated Entity's ability to realise assets at their recognised values and to extinguish liabilities in the normal course of business at the amounts stated in the consolidated financial statements.